-SLA Metal Sculpt has been creating Metal Sculptures for the past 8 years in local Goshen CT.
+SLA Metal Sculpt has been creating Metal Sculptures for the past 8 years in local Goshen.
 Taking recycled scrap iron and creating sculptures that range from contemporary to rustic antique, animals to simplistic design, and small to large.
 Several local houses have an SLA original as no two pieces are the same.
-SLA has donated to Festival of Trees in Litchfield CT for the past few years and has a couple sculptures in the Tapping Reeve garden.
+SLA has donated to Festival of Trees in Litchfield for the past few years and has a couple sculptures in the Tapping Reeve garden.
 Pictures can be seen on SLA Metal Sculpt on Facebook and Instagram.
 This inspiring 26 year old artist, growing up in Goshen and a resident of Litchfield now, also an automotive and welding instructor at the Connecticut Jr. Republic is a full of laughs, easy going and fun to deal with.

 2-6 M-F, 11-5 Saturday & Sunday

 The Goshen Land Trust, Inc. is a non-profit organization of volunteers, founded in 1980, for the purposes of improving the quality of life for current and future generations of Goshen, Connecticut area residents, through the preservation and protection of natural and open lands.
 Over the years, the Land Trust has secured ownership of 510.1 acres of land and conservation easements on an additional 183 acres.
 Much of this land is along stream corridors with wild beauty and historic mill sites.
 The Goshen Land Trust’s intent is to protect such land in perpetuity for the purpose of habitat preservation and enhancement, water quality protection, agricultural productivity, education, passive recreation, and scenic and historic preservation.

 They are interested in volunteers to help with invasive species removal, inspection of conserved properties, office work, fund raising, trail maintenance.

 Goshen Land Trust

 PO Box 501, 16 Mill Street, Goshen